samyadeepbasu/home/_pages/about.md

 News
 ======
+ (January 2024) : Paper on diffusion model interpretability accepted to ICLR 2024!

  (December 2023) : Paper on few-shot finetuning accepted to AAAI 2024!

  (August-October 2023): Starting a part-time research internship with Adobe Research till December!; Paper Accepted to EMNLP 2023!